Learning Generalized Hamiltonians using fully Symplectic Mappings: Fully Symplectic Hamiltonian Neural Network

 and the expression for loss gradient becomes

 If we write it as:

 Then if we take the derivative w.r.t. both side, it will give us the loss gradients at any arbitrary time

-Now the above equation can be combined with equation \ref{eq:neuroODE_adj_state} to write
+Now the above equation can be combined with equation \eqref{eq:neuroODE_adj_state} to write

-The benifit of doing this is that now we can use batch parallelism and solve these ODEs simultaneously using SIMD vectorization on CPUs or GPU acceleration (CUDA, TensorFlow, JAX, PyTorch), note that these are independent ODEs.
+The benefit of doing this is that now we can use batch parallelism and solve these ODEs simultaneously using SIMD vectorization on CPUs or GPU acceleration (CUDA, TensorFlow, JAX, PyTorch), note that these are independent ODEs.
 However, great care should be taken when applying Neural ODE frameworks to systems requiring symplectic structure preservation as converting an integral formulation into an ODE system introduces numerical inconsistencies, as the resulting discretization may not respect the underlying geometric properties of the original problem.
+Moreover, this coupling restricts flexibility, particularly in choosing optimal quadrature points or specialized integrators for evaluating the integral.
+However, when we integrate this separately from the Adjoint ODE, we are free to choose the discretization/quadrature points for our numerical integrator.
 Symplectic solvers are designed to maintain energy and phase-space structure and this kind of framework might not preserve symplecticity.